This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How Much Compost Do You Need?

-When you multiply all the dimensions stated above, you will get the needed amount of compost.
-To get the needed dimensions, you will need a measuring tape.
+When you multiply all the dimensions above, you will get the needed amount of Compost.
+To get the required dimensions, you will need a measuring tape.

-Let us consider a garden that has a length of 20 feet and a width of 15 feet.
-The garden owner wants to apply compost with a depth of 5 inches.
+Let us consider a garden with a length of 20 feet and a width of 15 feet.
+The garden owner wants to apply Compost with a depth of 5 inches.
 Multiplying 20 feet, 15 feet, and 3 inches, we have 125 ft3 (cubic feet).
-The owner of the hypothetical garden needs 125 cubic feet of compost.
+The owner of the hypothetical garden needs 125 cubic feet of Compost.

 Computing for the size of the compost bin

-Considering our hypothetical garden once again, the gardener needs 125 cubic feet of compost, meaning their compost bin should be 250 cubic feet.
-How tall, wide, or long is 250 cubic feet?
+Considering our hypothetical garden once again, the gardener needs 125 cubic feet of Compost, meaning their compost bin should be 250 cubic feet.
+How tall, wide, or long are 250 cubic feet?
 To convert feet from cubic feet, you need the cubic feet’ cube root (3√ ).

 6.3 feet (i.e., approximately 6.2996) is too high, so we will reduce the height, then increase other dimensions.
 The table below shows the length and width of different compost bin volumes with a height of 2 feet, 3 feet, and 4 feet.